Lecrapouille/zipper/README.md

 *** Installing: Zipper => /usr/include/Zipper-2.0.0
 ```

 For developers, you can run non regression tests.
-They depends on:
+They depend on:

 - [googletest](https://github.com/google/googletest) framework
 - lcov for code coverage